-The Social Justice Committee is pleased to announce the twelve non-profit organizations that Accotink UU Church will support in the 2020-21 church year through our Outreach Collection Program.
-Special thanks to the coordinators who nominated these organizations and will lead each monthly collection.
+The Social Justice Committee is currently supporting these twelve non-profit organizations in the 2021-22 church year through our Outreach Collection Program.
+Special thanks to the coordinators who nominated these organizations and are leading each monthly collection.
 Donations may be made online through AUUC’s website and by checks made payable to AUUC with the organization named in the memo line mailed to: Accotink UU Church, 10125 Lakehaven Court, Burke, VA 22015

 |Unitarian Universalists for Social Justice (UUSJ)||July||Coalition of area (& beyond) UU churches organized to advocate in support of UU values & social justice issues at federal level, including Write Here, Write Now, visits to Congress||John Peterson|

 |Equality Virginia||August||Educates, empowers, and mobilizes Virginians to ensure all LGBTQ people are free to live, love, learn, and work.
 Committed to racial justice, inclusive schools, and monitoring LGBTQ-related Virginia legislation.||True Accotink Colors (TAC)/